mterczynski/chess/README.md

 -   🚀 `start`: runs the `client` application
 -   🔗 `postinstall` - links the packages (run automatically after `npm install`)
 -   📦 `build`: links the packages and builds both `client` and `game-engine`
+-   🧽 `cleanup`: clears all generated/built/installed content (such as /coverage, /dist, /node_modules)
 -   🧪 `test`: runs the tests in `game-engine` (and in `client` when implemented)
 -   🧪 `test:watch`: same as above but in watch mode